cliqueinc/mysql-wear/README.md

 design and create your struct, then pop it into an example file like this then build out the service or supporting code based on the generated code.

-* Note you will need to copy the struct into the example service file.
+- Note you will need to copy the struct into the example service file.

+## Developing Mysql-Wear

+### Running the Tests

+- Make sure mysql server is running
+- Adjust mysql connection settings in conn_test.go (this is temporary.
+Later we will use a .env file or env vars)
+- Use the Makefile to run the tests: `make test_all`

 ## Naming